Ghosting. The Irish Goodbye. The Drunken Magician.

 (2) You tell the host up front that you’re going to ghost.
 A cool host will appreciate it.
-“If cool is your host, he will like the ghost.”
+Remember this rhyme: “If cool is your host, he will like the ghost.”

 But there are other artful ways to do the Drunken Magician (make yourself disappear):

-(3) Text your host with a thankful good-bye after you leave.
-In fact, email yourself an elaborate explanation that you can merely cut-and-paste.
+(3) Text your host with a thankful goodbye after you leave.
+In fact, send yourself ahead of time an elaborate explanation that you can merely cut-and-paste.
 Done correctly, all that apparent thumb work on the phone keyboard will make you appear more earnest.